NordicPlayground/thingy-rocks-cloud-aws-js/README.md

 1. Assign the thing type `rgb-light` to the thing which should act as a light bulb.

+## Support for managing Wirepas 5G Mesh nodes

+For interacting with these nodes,

+1. Create a thing type `mesh-node` (they cannot be created using CloudFormation).
+1. Assign the thing type `mesh-node` to the thing which should act as a 5G Mesh Node.

+The thing type is check when an state update is received from the UI.

 ## Authentication

 For changing the state of light bulbs and 5G Mesh Nodes, create a Thing